jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (4) The competent authority must publicly notify the industry when a quota is filled in accordance with subsection (3).
 (5) When a quota is filled, the competent authority must, as soon as is reasonably practicable,— (a) publish a notice in the Gazette; and
-  (b) notify the eligible participants in any manner that the competent authority considers effective and appropriate, including electronically.
+  (b) notify the eligible participants and eligible reserve participants in any manner that the competent authority considers effective and appropriate, including electronically.
 (6) An export licence holder may use the export licence for trade at the normal tariff only for the remainder of the quota year in which publication and notification are made in accordance with subsection (5).

 **Maintaining register of licence holders**